smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 ## Introduction

-This proposal is about adding new parameters in ini file for configureing time to stopping SDL process after receiving Ignition off signal.
+This proposal is about adding new parameters in ini file for configuration time to stopping SDL process after receiving Ignition off signal.
-And configuring option if SDL should write all logs to the file system before shudown.
+And configuring option if SDL should write all logs to the file system before shutdown.

 ## Motivation

 In debug mode SDL produce a lot of logs.
-Logging is asyncronious not to reduce eficiency of SDL business loginc.
+Logging is asynchronous not to reduce efficiency of SDL business logic.
-In some use cases (like videostreaming orbit Put file) SDL produce more logs than it can write to file system.
+In some use cases (like video streaming orbit Put file) SDL produce more logs than it can write to file system.
 SDL collect this logs in queue and write to file system in separate thread.
 After receiving IGNITION_OFF signal currently SDL drop all logs that was not written yet.
-Such behaviour prevents analysing of SDL issues that found by ATF script by SDL logs, and requires adding additional timouts in test scripts before SDL shutdown.
+Such behavior prevents analyzing of SDL issues that found by ATF script by SDL logs, and requires adding additional timeouts in test scripts before SDL shutdown.

 This is example of sequence in script: